Mathildemsloth/Mathildemsloth/README.md

-👋 Hi there!
-I'm Mathilde, a passionate master's student in Public Health Science at the University of Copenhagen.
-I'm currently immersed in  my master's thesis about spousal bereavement, where i'm using causal inference and prediction models.
-In my master's thesis and with previous work I have worked with register studies, applying my skills to unlock insights from real-world data.
+👋 Hi, I'm Mathilde, a Public Health Science master's student from the University of Copenhagen.
+Currently exploring spousal bereavement using causal inference and prediction models for my thesis.

-💻 My coding arsenal includes SPSS, STATA, and R. I believe in the power of data to uncover meaningful insights and drive positive change.
-As I navigate the exciting intersection of health science, technology, and register studies, I'm dedicated to contributing my skills and insights to collaborative projects.

-🔍 Exploring the nuances of public health through the lens of data analysis is my forte.
+🚀 Projects: Check out my latest project on Spousal Bereavement Analysis, where I apply data science to understand the impact of loss.

+💡 Skills: Proficient in SPSS, STATA, and R. Experienced in register studies and passionate about using data for positive societal impact.

+🔗 Connect: LinkedIn, Twitter, Research Gate

+⚡ Fun Fact: I love combining my passion for health science with a good cup of coffee! ☕️ Let's code a healthier future together!